Resources and Support on Campus

-- providing healthcare (including insurance and care, both physical and mental/emotional) through the Colonial Health Center
+- providing healthcare (including insurance and care, both physical and mental/emotional) through the Student Health Center

-- providing counseling and psychological services to overcome challenges and difficulties that may interfere with emotional, academic, and person success.
+- providing counseling and psychological services to overcome challenges and difficulties that may interfere with emotional, academic, and personal success.

 - providing community around shared identity or situation

 Please see the above-linked websites for more information and for contact details.

 The Office for Student Success offers a variety of academic and student support resources for students who face challenges in their coursework as well.
 Please contact the Office for Student Success ([email protected]; 1-202-994-6710) for academic success coaching.
 Libraries and Academic Innovation also offers course tutoring for students who may need additional support in their coursework.